omarchehab98/airband-server/README.md

 [license-badge]: https://img.shields.io/github/license/omarchehab98/eun-filter.svg

+Airband is our hackathon submission for WearHacks Kitchener 2017.

 ## Inspiration
 We wanted to bring the pure ecstasy and adrenaline one gets when jamming out on their favourite instrument to a augmented reality environment.
 The unbeatable pleasure of creating music and art is no longer only exclusive to experienced musicians.